pprunty/manim-interactive/README.md

 videos/projects/guide/text/TextScene.mp4
 ```

-> [!NOTE] This project currently supports macOS only.
+> [!NOTE]
-> Exports default to 4K.
-To change resolution, modify the --uhd flag in the Makefile and update custom_config.yml accordingly.
+> Exports default to 4K 60fps.
+To change resolution, modify the --uhd or --fps flag in the Makefile and update custom_config.yml accordingly.

 ---